 - Add the cauliflower, cinnamon, nutmeg, cumin, cayenne pepper, and salt.

-- Turn the instant pot off and back on to manual mode.
-Set it to high pressure for 10 minutes.
-It will take approximately 10 minutes to come to pressure.
-When it is done, quick release the pressure by turning the venting knob from sealing to venting.
+- When it is done, quick release the pressure by turning the venting knob from sealing to venting.

 - Optionally top with cilantro and red pepper flakes and enjoy!

-This creamy instant pot pumpkin soup keeps well in the fridge for 3-4 days, and it also freezes well.
-You can freeze it in a container or in freezer bags, and it is best to freeze individual portions.
+This creamy instant pot pumpkin soup keeps well in an airtight container in the fridge for 3-4 days, and it also freezes well.
+You can freeze it in a freezer-safe container or in freezer bags, and it is best to freeze individual portions.
 If you use a freezer bag, make sure you remove as much air as you can.

-To reheat, either defrost in the microwave or bring it out overnight for best results, so it defrosts in the fridge.
+To reheat, either defrost in the microwave or let it defrost in the fridge overnight.

-You can eat this delicious soup just as it is for a light, hearty soup, or you can add different toppings to jazz it up.
+You can eat this pressure cooker pumpkin soup recipe just as it is for a light, hearty soup, or you can add different toppings to jazz it up.

 - Roasted veggies